bedops/bedops/docs/content/revision-history.rst

 Pre-built binaries for Darwin and GNU/Linux targets include both the default :code:`typical` and :code:`megarow` builds of BEDOPS.
 The program names that you are accustomed to will remain as-is, but the binaries will exist as symbolic links pointing to the :code:`typical` builds.
 These links can be repointed to the :code:`megarow` builds by calling :code:`switch-BEDOPS-binary-type --megarow`, which will set the usual BEDOPS binaries to link to the :code:`megarow` builds.
 One can run :code:`switch-BEDOPS-binary-type --typical` at any time to revert to the default (:code:`typical`) builds.

 The top-level Makefile includes some new variables for those who choose to build from source.
 The :code:`JPARALLEL` variable sets the number of CPUs to use in parallel when compiling BEDOPS, which can speed compilation time dramatically.
 The :code:`MASSIVE_REST_EXP`, :code:`MASSIVE_ID_EXP`, and :code:`MASSIVE_CHROM_EXP` are used when building the :code:`megarow` to support any required row lengths (build using :code:`make megarow`).
-These are the exponents (the *n* in 2:sup:n) for holding all characters after chromosome, start, and stop fields, the ID field (column 4, typically), and the chromosome field (column 1).
+These are the exponents (the *n* in 2\ :sup:`n`\ ) for holding all characters after chromosome, start, and stop fields, the ID field (column 4, typically), and the chromosome field (column 1).

 To simplify distribution and support, we have removed pre-built 32-bit program versions in this release.
 These can be built from source by specifying the correct :code:`ARCH` value in the top-level Makefile.
 For OS X, our package installer now requires OS X version 10.10 or greater.